How to improve sorbets

 Making Italian meringue is a great way of improving sorbets, and done properly, it should also be ‘safe’.

 UPDATE: Learn all about making perfect and safe Italian meringue in this post – my own “Italian meringue for Dummies”, where the way to the perfect Italian meringue is explained, step by step.

 UPDATE: Aquafaba meringue – the vegan, egg-free contender to Italian meringue

 Surprisingly enough, the liquid you get when you boil chickpeas in water (also to be found in cans with chickpeas) can be whisked stiff in pretty much the same way as the Italian meringue.
 While this meringue comes with a soft but distinct flavour touch of chickpeas, it otherwise looks and functions as egg-based meringue.
 Since the overall flavour of a sorbet will quash this remaining hint of the chickpea-origins, aquafaba meringue is actually perfect for sorbets.
 It is easier to make, contains nothing more than the liquid (the “aquafaba”) and the sugar, and does not require any cooking: it suffices to whisk it well.
-In fact, there is really no reason why this splendid alternative to Italian meringue should be used by anyone wishing to improve his or her sorbet!
+In fact, there is really no reason why this splendid alternative to Italian meringue should not be used by everyone wishing to improve his or her sorbet!